tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 **Quirk:** Only comfortable on a horse.

 >_Note:_ Back when the world was young, they made belts of swift travel for the Emperor’s dragon-riders.
 The dragons still remember them, and honor the sacrifices of their riders.
 If you find a belt of swift travel that looks very, very old, and if it’s got rings on the hips where straps might go, then maybe you’ve one of those dragon-belts, and you can ask a favor of a dragon of Axis.
 One favor, in memory of fallen heroes. - Synix Alacostar, Wizard of Horizon

 ---

+#### Belt of Teeth

+As the name suggests, this wide leather belt has tusks and teeth sewn onto it.
+When you succeed on a death save, you can make a basic attack or at-will attack against an enemy engaged with you as a free action.

+**Quirk:** Ungracious—they bite the hand that feeds them.

+---